My authored CTF challenges sources and official writeups

 const options = evt.data || evt.data.wrappedJSObject;

-In Firefox, Javascript running in privileged security context, like extensions files, is called “chrome code” and assumed to be trusted (“If chrome-privileged code is compromised, the attacker can take over the user’s computer.”).
+In Firefox, Javascript running in privileged security context, like extensions files, is called “chrome code” and it’s assumed to be trusted (“If chrome-privileged code is compromised, the attacker can take over the user’s computer.”).
 Meanwhile JavaScript loaded from normal web pages is called “content code”.

 But, content code can sometimes reach the chrome code execution context (e.g. think of an object passed inside a postMessage!) and that violates security boundaries: